Australia's Bega wins regulator nod for WCB bid

-SYDNEY (Reuters) - Australia’s competition regulator said on Thursday it would not block a bid for Warrnambool Cheese and Butter Factory Company Holdings Ltd WCB.AX by domestic rival Bega Cheese Ltd (BGA.AX), enabling Bega to re-enter the international battle for the dairy company.
+SYDNEY, Oct 31 (Reuters) - Australia’s competition regulator said on Thursday it would not block a bid for Warrnambool Cheese and Butter Factory Company Holdings Ltd by domestic rival Bega Cheese Ltd, enabling Bega to re-enter the international battle for the dairy company.

 Analysts had expressed concern that the Australian Competition and Consumer Commission could block or impose strict conditions on Bega buying WCB, given their combined strength in the Australian dairy market.